pzhang87/sampleteach/readme.md

 ## Further Discussion

-* Dangers and pitfalls - rewriting prototypes
+* Dangers and pitfalls in overwriting prototypes
 * The `__proto__` property
 * Prototypal inheritance (Trainer that inherits from a Person)
 * Emulating public, private and privileged methods